Battle of Williamsburg Quick Facts

 Within twenty-four hours of the Union’s defeat at the First Battle of Bull Run (July 21, 1861), the Lincoln administration called upon George B. McClellan to lead the Union war effort in the East.
 McClellan spent the first few months of his new command fortifying Washington, DC, and reorganizing federal forces.
 The Northern public and politicians, however, wanted action.
 Accordingly, McClellan devised plans for an offensive to capture the Confederate capital at Richmond, Virginia, to bring a quick conclusion to the war.

 Although President Abraham Lincoln favored an overland assault on Richmond from the Washington area, McClellan developed a more complex strategy.
-Correctly believing that Confederate leaders expected a direct onslaught against the Confederate capital, McClellan proposed to outmaneuver the Rebel army guarding Richmond and to launch an offensive from the southeast, up the Virginia Peninsula.
+Correctly believing that Confederate leaders expected a direct onslaught against the Confederate capital, McClellan proposed to outmaneuver the Confederate army guarding Richmond and to launch an offensive from the southeast, up the Virginia Peninsula.

 The Virginia Peninsula is a strip of land in southeastern Virginia that runs from the northwest to the southeast.
 The York River borders it on the north and east, and the James River borders it on the south and west.
 Although nearly the entire area was behind Confederate lines early in the war, the Union maintained possession of Fort Monroe at the very tip of the peninsula.

-McClellan planned to use the Union’s superior naval resources to transport the Army of the Potomac down the Chesapeake Bay, to disembark at Fort Monroe, and then to move up the peninsula, attacking Richmond from the rear.
+McClellan planned to use the Union’s superior naval resources to transport the Army of the Potomac down the Chesapeake Bay, to disembark at Fort Monroe, and then move up the peninsula, attacking Richmond from the rear.
 In early March, the Confederate Navy launched the ironclad CSS Virginia, posing a menace to federal control of the waters around Fort Monroe.
 Virginia’s launch threatened the success of McClellan’s plan.
 The appearance of the USS Monitor at the Battle of Hampton Roads forced Virginia’s withdrawal on March 9 and erased the Confederate threat.

 McClellan’s offensive began on March 17, when he began transporting his army of approximately 120,000 men to Fort Monroe.
 McClellan arrived on site on April 2, and two days later, the Army of the Potomac began its advance up the peninsula toward Yorktown.